josephlhall/draft-hall-iasa2-struct/draft-hall-iasa2-struct.md

 ## Option 4 - Activity of Internet Society

+# Analysis

+(Why the Design Team recommends LLC)

+(Possibly have a table that maps goals into the LLC)

+# Important Issues for Consideration

+(Surface some of the discussion from the IASA20 BOF at IETF 101)

+(get the transparency text in here, talk about what the AC could do and what functions IAOC performs now that we wouldn't want to lose, talk about board comp (?), and non-US.)

+# (Unsure if we'll keep anything after this)

 # Differences from IASA 1.0

 * The IAOC and IAD roles defined in RFC 4071 would be eliminated.